zhwa/mlir-example/ch.8.Custom-dialect/README.md

 - ✓ Python-based custom dialect workflow (string generation)
 - ✓ Clean separation: Python (high-level) vs C++ (compilation)
 - ✓ Educational foundation for understanding MLIR concepts
+- ✓ **Generic binding layer** - single `execute()` function for all operations
 - ✓ Ready for Chapter 9's TableGen comparison

+**Key Insight**: The generic binding layer (added to both Chapter 7 and 8) solves the shape-specific binding problem through runtime introspection.
+This is orthogonal to the custom dialect concept - both chapters benefit equally.

 **Philosophy**: Start simple (Python strings) to understand concepts, then move to industrial tools (TableGen) for production use.